sina-developer/factory-method/README.md

 # Factory Method
 Factory Method Design Pattern

-You Can Make Massive Builder Projects using this design pattern
+You Can Make Massive Factory Projects using this design pattern

 for example
 - car factory
-- burger builder
-- smart phone builder
+- smart phone Factory
-- game level builder
+- game level Factory
 - ...

 interfaces is the key!